Colorectal cancer

 • that has a certain type of abnormal “BRAF” gene

-• in combination with a medicine called cetuximab for the treatment of adults with cancer of their colon or rectum (colorectal cancer):
+• in combination with a medicine called cetuximab to treat adults with cancer of the colon or rectum (colorectal cancer) after past treatment:

 • that has spread to other parts of the body, and